The 11 stars rumoured for I’m a Celebrity 2024

 In recent years, I’m a Celebrity has been plagued with controversy for signing up two controversial politicians: former health secretary Matt Hancock in 2022 and Nigel Farage in 2023, which appeared to lead to a downturn in ratings.

-Currently, it seems like bosses don’t have anyone quite so contentious waiting in the wings; in the past few weeks, reports have surfaced about which stars could be facing their fears in the Australian jungle.
+Currently, it seems like bosses don’t have anyone quite so contentious waiting in the wings but, in the past month, reports have surfaced about which stars could be facing their fears in the Australian jungle.

+It was reported on 1 November that former Rangers footballer Ally McCoist backed out of an appearance – for a second time – having been signed up by bosses weeks ago.
+His departure follows Love Island star Tommy Fury, who also dropped out of the show weeks before it was due to begin.

-Below is a rundown of the nine stars who might be on this year’s series.
+Below is a rundown of the 11 stars who might be on this year’s series.

 Coleen Rooney has reportedly signed up to appear on this year’s series.
 The wife of former Manchester United striker Wayne Rooney is said to have secured the biggest deal in the show’s history, which would surpass that of Farage and presenter Noel Edmonds with a fee of over £1.5m.
 “I’m a Celeb bosses have pulled off a huge coup getting Coleen for the jungle this year and the team are thrilled to have her on board,” a source told The Sun.
 “Coleen has a huge fanbase and she won massive plaudits for her classy handling of the Wagatha Christie case.
 She’s excited to show fans a different side to her and prove she can survive without her creature comforts.”